unChaz/sci-fi-5e/srd/monsters/miscellaneous_creatures.md

 **Challenge** 3 (700 XP)

 **_Ethereal Jaunt_**.
-As a bonus action, the spider can magically shift from the Material Plane to the Ethereal Plane, or vice versa.
+As a bonus action, the spider can shift from the Material Plane to the Ethereal Plane, or vice versa.

 **_Spider Climb_**.
 The spider can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.